 An intraoral camera is actually a tiny video camera which takes images of your teeth and gums.
-Intraoral cameras look similar to electric toothbrushes (minus the bristles) and while usage varies depending on the model-type, are typically equipped with a disposable protective sheath for each new exam.
+Intraoral cameras look similar to electric toothbrushes (minus the bristles) and while usage varies depending on the model type, are typically equipped with a disposable protective sheath for each new exam.
 While simultaneously viewing a chairside monitor, the doctor can insert the intraoral camera into the mouth and gently rotate and turn the device so that many different angled images can be taken in just a few short minutes.
-These images can also be scaled and refocused to zero in on problem areas, and more readily communicate hard to conceptualize information to the patient.
+These images can also be scaled and refocused to zero in on problem areas and more readily communicate hard-to-conceptualize information to the patient.

 Intraoral cameras have been in use for over twenty years but are constantly upgraded to provide higher quality images.
 They have become an essential tool for any dental practice.

 Dental Cone Beam computed tomography (CT) is a special type of X-ray machine used in situations where regular dental or facial X-rays are not adequate.
 Cone Beams are commonly used for treatment planning of more complex cases, such as the following: